-Action Plan Overview and Example Action Item # Needed Resources: What are the resources needed to implement the actions and changes?
-(Time, talent, monetary resources, etc.) Examples listed below.
-1. The current network board members and network leader will give time and energy into identifying potential board representatives.
+Selected OFS: Network does not include non-craditional health care organizations as members, partners, or advisors.
+Action Items: Needed Resources: What are the resources needed to implement the actions and changes?
+(Time, talent, monetary resources, etc.) Expand board to include two representatives from non-traditional health care organizations as advisors.
+Will require a change to bylaws.
+Current board members/leaders will give time/energy in identifying potential new board reps.
 Review and change of bylaws may require legal counsel.
 Develop a marketing/recruitment plan for new board representatives may require outside contracted marketing support or board development expertise.
-2. Develop a marketing/recruitment plan for new partners or new advisors.
+Include two new partners or advisors from non-traditional health care organizations for next strategic plan event.
+Develop a marketing/recruitment plan for new partners or new advisors.
 May require outside contracted marketing support.
-3. Left blank intentionally for grantees to add more items Action Plan for monitoring and Information or Message: Who Measure or Evidence of Success: Item # review: How will the actions be monitored or reviewed? needs to know what during the process of change?
-Identify how the network will know the action is complete?
-1. • Board discussion and review at monthly meetings to provide input and final decision through a vote.
+Action Items: Plan for Monitoring and Review: How will the actions be monitored or reviewed?
+Information or Message: Who needs to know what during the process of change?
+Measure or Evidence of Success: Identify how network will know action is complete?
+Expand board to include two representatives from non-traditional health care organizations as advisors.
+Will require a change to bylaws.
+Board discussion and review at monthly meetings to provide input and final decision through a vote.
 Board members and staff receive regular updates on progress.
 Staff and partners informed of final board decision.
 Bylaws are revised.
-New board representatives attending board meetings.
-2. • Network leader will seek input from board members to identify possible new advisors, partners. • Board members, staff, and partners provided with final network leaders decision. • New partners or advisors attend strategic planning event.
-3. • Left blank intentionally for grantees to add more items • Left blank intentionally for grantees to add more items • Left blank intentionally for grantees to add more items
+New board representatives attending board mtgs.
+Include two new partners or advisors from non-traditional health care organizations for next strategic plan event.
+Network leader seeks input from board members to identify potential new advisors, partners.
+Board members, staff, and partners provided with final network leaders decision.
+New partners or advisors attend strategic planning event.